lil-skies/lil-skies/README.md

 </pre>

 ## About Me:
-- Learned C++ as my first language, used primarily for exploring, analyzing and developing software exploits
+- Learned C++ to aid in exploring, analyzing and developing software exploits
 - Developed multiple POC projects showcasing Ring0 memory operations at a Ring3 level
-- Used ImGui, C++ and WinSDK to create a useable UI for drawing and tracking objects in UE4 Engine-based applications
+- Used ImGui, C++ and WinSDK to create a transparent UI overlay for drawing and tracking objects in UE4 Engine-based applications
 - Professional experience with .NET framework

 ## Misc